© 2010 Midwest Sociological Society. All Rights Reserved.

 The Sociological Quarterly

--is edited by Betty A. Dobratz, Iowa State University, and Lisa K. Waldner, University of St. Thomas.
+-is co-edited by Betty A. Dobratz, Iowa State University, and Lisa K. Waldner, University of St. Thomas.

 MSS members may access tsq online at Wiley Online Library